Sequential Spectral Clustering of Data Sequences: Sequential Spectral clustering Algorithm (SEQ-SPEC)

 \section{Sequential Spectral clustering Algorithm (SEQ-SPEC)}

 The proposed Sequential Spectral clustering algorithm (SEQ-SPEC) is presented in Algorithm \ref{Algo:SEQ-SPEC}.
 We use $X^{(i)}_t$ to denote the multidimensional sample obtained at time $t$ from the $i^{th}$ data sequence.
-We use the notations introduced in Section \ref{sec: problem}, but with a hat ($\hat{\cdot}$) and the index $(t)$, to indicate that they are the estimated quantities using $t$ samples, i.e., we use $\hat{A}(t)$, $\hat{Y}_i(t)$, $\hat{D}_k(t)$, etc. The biased MMD estimate was proposed in \cite{gretton2012kernel}, and its efficient recursive update version in \cite{sreenivasan2023nonparametric}, for $t\geq 0$, with $\hat{d}_{ij}(0) = 0$, is:
+We use the notations introduced in Section \ref{sec: problem}, but with a hat ($\hat{\cdot}$) and the index $(t)$, to indicate that they are the estimated quantities using $t$ samples, i.e., we use $\hat{A}(t)$, $\hat{Y}_i(t)$, $\hat{D}_k(t)$, etc. Let $k(x, y)$ be the kernel function\footnote{We assume that the kernel function is bounded, i.e., $0\leq k(x, y)\leq B$.
+In our simulations, we use a Gaussian kernel, i.e., $k(x, y)\coloneqq \exp\left( -\|x-y\|^2/2\sigma_g^2 \right)$ for some $\sigma_g>0$.}.
+The biased MMD estimate was proposed in \cite{gretton2012kernel}, and its efficient recursive update version in \cite{sreenivasan2023nonparametric}, for $t\geq 0$, with $\hat{d}_{ij}(0) = 0$, is: